 We are in a crisis of stress.
 An extensive survey has revealed that three in four of us in the UK have been so overwhelmed by stress in the past year we have felt unable to cope.
 One in three has felt suicidal and one in six has self-harmed.
 As a yoga teacher, I am aware that most people come to yoga classes for stress relief, and I wonder if I have been doing my job to help them.
 Yoga is a £834 million business in the UK.
-There are demonstrably a lot of us practicing yoga with an unquestioning belief that it must be good for us; a fervent belief that if we simply show up for class and do what the teacher asks we will reap some benefit and feel better.
+There are demonstrably a lot of us practising yoga with an unquestioning belief that it must be good for us; a fervent belief that if we simply show up for class and do what the teacher asks we will reap some benefit and feel better.
 But I’m afraid that as teachers we are failing our students.
 I’m afraid that yoga practitioners are somehow missing out on yoga’s proven capacity for stress relief.

 Yoga can deliver immediate physiological stress relief as well as teach practical tools for stress management, but you have to decide that’s what you want your yoga to deliver.
 Often we pay no mind to our actual stress-relief needs and go too fast, make postures too complicated, and succumb to a peer-pressure need to do what everyone else is doing.
-We chase postures and flexibility with a greater dedication than we do our sense of calm.
+We chase postures and flexibility with greater dedication than we do our sense of calm.

 Throughout history, postural yoga traditions have responded to the unique cultural conditions from which they emerged.
 Our contemporary culture is rife with stress and I believe that our contemporary yoga must serve its needs.
 Contemporary yoga must respond to the physical and psychological demands of modern life and offer practices that relieve its strains.
 I care more about reducing stress than getting my leg behind my head, and you should too.

-One way for your yoga to be a stress relieving practice is to make sure that you prioritise self-inquiry and self-regulation.
+One way for your yoga to be a stress-relieving practice is to make sure that you prioritise self-inquiry and self-regulation.
 I’ve had a long history with yoga and have adapted my practice over the years as I’ve had to contend with depression, anxiety, grief, and the alarming realisation that I’m no longer 25.
 I am constantly assessing how yoga makes me feel, if my practice is serving my needs, and if I can change it to work better.
 I know I can’t just show up and move, I have to consciously check-in.

 Checking in simply means that you ask yourself questions before you practise.
 Have you sat around all day and need to move?
 Have you been moving too much and need to rest?
 Is your stress level low or high?
 Gather enough knowledge about your current state so that you can make informed choices about what you do on your mat.
 My yoga check-ins are rarely profound.
 I usually learn that I’m tired or that I’m anxious about a nasty email.
 But I know where I’m starting from so I can figure out what I can do about it.